John Taylor Arms: Life

 He used sewing needles and magnifying glasses to get a fine level of detail.
 A member of many printmaking societies, Arms served as president of the Society of American Graphic Artists.
 An educator, Arms wrote the Handbook of Print Making and Print Makers (1934) and did numerous demonstrations and lectures.
 Arms was elected into the National Academy of Design as an Associate member in 1930, and became a full member in 1933.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.

 Arms died in Fairfield, Connecticut in 1953.

+In 2011, 54 of Arms’ prints and drawing were shown at the National Gallery of Art’s exhibit The Gothic Spirit of John Taylor Arms; the works were drawn from the Gallery’s collection.